In the Name of God (film): Plot summary

 The film takes place before the October Revolution (1917) in Azerbaijan.
-A poor peasant (who is named Kuli or Gulu), who is a Shia Muslim that has boundless faith in god.
-The peasants brother is an oil worker and brings his friend Jafar with him to their village to lead revolutionary agitation through underground meetings.
+A poor peasant (who is named Kuli or Gulu), is a Shia Muslim that has boundless faith in god.
+The peasant's brother is an oil worker and brings his friend Jafar with him to their village to lead revolutionary agitation through underground meetings.
 The peasant attends one of his brother's meetings, which had raised religious doubts within him.

 The peasant doesn't know what to do with his feelings of doubt and decides to speak with the Mullah, an Islamic religious leader.
 The Mullah was able to find out from him the names of the participants in the underground meeting from speaking with the peasant.
 A wave of arrests swept through the village, and among those arrested was the peasant.
 Once a Revolution takes place and the Bolsheviks arrive, the peasant is empowered and realizes the deception on the part of the Mullah.
 He decides to take the Mullah to the newly established "People's Court" where he finds justice.